peb-adr/openslides-vote-service/README.md

 * `AUTH_PROTOCOL`: Protocol of the auth servicer.
 The default is `http`.
 * `OPENSLIDES_DEVELOPMENT`: If set, the service starts, even when secrets (see below) are not given.
 The default is `false`.
 It also enables debug output.
+* `VOTE_DISABLE_LOG`: Disables the debug log.
+Only relevant if `OPENSLIDES_DEVELOPMENT` is also set.
+In other case the debug log is disabled anyway.
+Default is `false`.

 ### Secrets